Evaluating statistical significance for massive black hole binary mergers with space-based gravitational wave detectors

 Ground-based \ac{GW} detectors have developed various methods for evaluating significance, including the time-shift method \cite{Babak:2012zx} and the Poisson estimation method \cite{Cannon:2012zt}.
 However, no research team has yet explored significance evaluation methods for space-based \ac{GW} detectors.
 Space-based detectors' unique data characteristics complicate this process.
 In the millihertz frequency band, \ac{GW} signals exhibit longer durations, causing multi-source confusion \cite{Bender:1997hs,Robson:2017ayy,Littenberg:2023xpl}.
 The satellite's orbit around its geometric center as well as the Sun creates a complex time-varying response, increasing the time and effort required to model the signals \cite{Vallisneri:2004bn,Marsat:2020rtl,Li:2023szq}.
 Meanwhile, for signals with generally high \ac{SNR}, more details like higher harmonics are no longer negligible, adding complexities \cite{Pitte:2023ltw}.
 These factors complicate data analysis for space-based \ac{GW} detectors and necessitate the development of new methods.
 Various methodologies have been developed to address the challenges of high-dimensional parameters and multi-source confusion in space-based \ac{GW} detection, such as wavelet denoising \cite{Cornish:2021smq}, block-Gibbs \cite{Deng:2025wgk}, novel maximum likelihood estimate \cite{Strub:2024kbe}, Reversible Jump Monte-Carlo Markov chains \cite{Littenberg:2020bxy,Littenberg:2023xpl,Katz:2024oqg}, and near real-time analysis \cite{Chen:2023qga}.
 However, none of them have identified the signals they found or studied their \ac{FAR} and significance.

 This work aims to develop a significance evaluation algorithm suitable for space-based \ac{GW} detectors, specifically for the detection of \ac{MBHB} mergers.
+The estimate of significance is contingent on the search method, and we aim to push the limit with original data, with minimal assumptions on the statistical properties of the noise.
 In this study, we will select suitable time-shift intervals for space-based \ac{GW} detectors and construct a significance evaluation pipeline based on the iterative Nelder-Mead algorithm.

 In addition, we will apply our algorithm to both Gaussian stationary noise and the more realistic LDC-2a dataset \footnote{\url{https://lisa-ldc.lal.in2p3.fr/challenge2a}}.
 The latter presents multi-source confusion from numerous \acp{GB} and \acp{MBHB}.
 We will analyze how foreground noise and multi-source confusion affect the significance of \acp{MBHB}.
 This analysis can offer insights for future advanced ground-based \ac{GW} detectors, which may also face this issue.